cardsorg/Elo/README.md

 double rating = player1.get_rating();
 ```
 ## Advanced use
 If you just want a rating system, the above instructions will suffice.
 But Elo comes with the ability to specify an alternative probability distribution for ratings.
-The default is the logistic distribution with scale = 400 and base = 10 (instead of the constant *e*), but other distributions may be specified.
+The default is the logistic distribution with scale = 400 and base = 10 (instead of the constant *e*).
+Most users use this distribution, like the US Chess Federation.

+Other distributions may be specified.
+For example, the Féderation Internationale des Échecs (FIDE) uses a piecewise normal distribution and this will have to be specified if you want to rate FIDE (international chess) games.
 Inherit the `Elo::Distribution` class than override the `cdf` method (the cumulative distribution function).
-Then pass it to the system.
+Then pass it to the system using the `initial_distribution` parameter.
 Elo comes with the logistic and normal (Gaussian) distribution.